dennisgsmith/filmfest/README.md

 It's just cleaning up some data and generating a couple (not so impressive) visualizations

 Run process.py
--generate EntriesPerCat_BAR.png
+- generate EntriesPerCat_BAR.png
--generate EntriesPerCat_PIE.png
+- generate EntriesPerCat_PIE.png

 ## TODO

--Create a log of each year's data and log old summary submission csv's for analysis -Create a login check so you will not have to manually delete .env file -Create some better looking summary statistics and data viz that can be reused with little modification
+- Create a log of each year's data and log old summary submission csv's for analysis
+- Create a login check so you will not have to manually delete .env file
+- Create some better looking summary statistics and data viz that can be reused with little modification

--Extend functionality: Automate grabbing movie from each submission (after the Submission status is labelled as accepted in the retrieved submissions df)
+- Extend functionality: Automate grabbing movie from each submission (after the Submission status is labelled as accepted in the retrieved submissions df)